andiardii/simple-url-checker/README.md

 This program is based on my need to handle 8k URLs, which cannot be checked individually.
 I have automated a script to change my permalink URLs if errors occur.
 Sometimes, the automation script fails to work correctly and does not successfully change the permalink URLs.
 Therefore, I built this program to check it.

 It has two main features:
-1. Checking if URLs redirect to the homepage or not, error results logged in 'not_accessible_urls.txt'.
+1. Checking if URLs redirect to the homepage or not, error results logged in `'not_accessible_urls.txt'`.
-2. Checking if URLs can be accessed or return a 404 error, error results logged in 'redirected_urls.txt'.
+2. Checking if URLs can be accessed or return a 404 error, error results logged in `'redirected_urls.txt'`.

 All error results will be logged in both notepad files and displayed in the command prompt.
-Successful results will only be displayed in the command prompt."
+Successful results will only be displayed in the command prompt.

-If you need further adjustments or additional information, feel free to ask!

 ### Installation